-According to the TN Department of Safety failure to show proof of financial responsibility is a Class C misdemeanor.
+According to the Tennessee Department of Safety, failure to show proof of financial responsibility is a Class C misdemeanor.
 This type of offense comes with a penalty of a fine of not more than $100.
 Once the state is notified of a conviction for this offense the Department of Safety notes that the violator's driver's license will be suspended.

-As you should be aware Tennessee state law requires minimum Bodily Injury Liability limits of $25,000 per injured person up to a total of $50,000 per accident, and Property Damage Liability coverage with a minimum limit of $15,000.
+As you should be aware.
+Tennessee state law requires minimum bodily injury liability insurance limits of $25,000 per injured person up to a total of $50,000 per accident, and property damage liability coverage with a minimum limit of $15,000.
 This basic coverage is often referred to as 25/50/15 coverage.

-If your license is suspended due to driving without insurance in TN you can be required to file a SR-22.
+If your license is suspended due to driving without insurance in Tennessee you can be required to file a SR-22.
 A SR-22 form is proof of future financial responsibility as required under Tennessee Code Annotated 55-12-114.
-The form must be filed by an insurance company licensed through the Tennessee Department of Commerce and Insurance to issue motor vehicle liability insurance coverage in Tennessee.
+The form must be filed by a state car insurance company, one licensed through the Tennessee Department of Commerce and Insurance to issue motor vehicle liability insurance coverage in Tennessee.

-A SR-22 can be required for a total of five (5) years from your date of suspension.
-If the SR-22 is filed for a total of three (3) years (36 months) within the five (5) year period, the SR-22 may be cancelled provided it is not required on any other suspension.
-If 5 years pass from the date of suspension before you reinstate your privileges, then the SR-22 would not be required.
-If the SR-22 is cancelled before the required time and a new form is not filed, your driving privileges will be suspended
+An SR-22 can be required for a total of five years from your date of suspension.
+If the SR-22 is filed for a total of three years (36 months) within the five year period, the SR-22 may be cancelled provided it is not required on any other suspension.
+If five years pass from the date of suspension before you reinstate your privileges, then the SR-22 would not be required.
+If the SR-22 is cancelled before the required time and a new form is not filed, your driving privileges will be suspended.

 Compare to other states, Tennessee has fairly lenient penalties for driving without insurance.
 Instead of operating a vehicle without insurance, compare insurance companies rates and find a policy that you can afford.